Traditionally in blockchain-based ticketing systems, a user is expected to buy an NFT ticket and then on location of an event do one of the following:

 - There is no need for a user to carry around a mobile wallet

-- Since only the collection issuer can issue new resources to NFTs, the software of the gatekeepers would either have to be a hot wallet, or connected to a server issuing these calls which in turn hosts the issuer wallet.
-We are working on a system that would allow an issuer to set additional resource proposers, solving this problem.
+- Since only the collection issuer can issue new assets to NFTs, the software of the gatekeepers would either have to be a hot wallet, or connected to a server issuing these calls which in turn hosts the issuer wallet.
+We are working on a system that would allow an issuer to set additional asset proposers, solving this problem.

 - If the internet goes out, you cannot verifiably "tear" people's tickets, and need to trust that they are the real owners.
 They probably miss out on the "POA" (proof of attendance) aspect of it then too, since they never get the extra asset.